tchibatron/dbeaver/Data-Editor.md

 **Value view panel**

-If you work with complex types (structures, arrays) or long text data or BLOBs then it is convenient to toggle single cell value viewer/editor by pressing F7.
+If you work with complex types (structures, arrays) or long text data or BLOBs then it is convenient to toggle single cell value viewer/editor by pressing `F7`.
+This panel will also open if you will try to open inline editor for complex data type.

 **Value inline edit**

 To edit single cell value select it and press Enter or double-click on it.
 To open dialog with value editor press `SHIFT+Enter`.
+For LOB types special data editor will be opened instead of dialog.

 **Scrolling**